 Upcoming Confirmed Pack Events

-- January 22nd 9:00 am - 3:00 pm - Holy Family - Pinewood Derby - All scouts and siblings - Car kit distribution will be November with cutting clinics TBD in January
+- January 22nd 9:00 am - 3:00 pm - Holy Family - Pinewood Derby - All scouts and siblings - Cars were distributed to den leaders in November

 - February 5th 11:00 am-2:30 pm - Holy Family - Blue and Gold Banquet - All scouts and siblings - The pack will coordinate registration as we get closer to the date